 By now, Sandy had begun to sway back and forth in her chair, and helped herself to more nicotine gum.
 “Well, that was… quite a story.
 Does anyone have advice for Grim?”

 A skinny man in the corner raised his hand.
 Grim knew him, though not as extensively as the rest, perhaps because Maxwell Doctors had no ‘struggle with addiction’ to speak of.
-He’d faked alcoholism to join the group, in a desperate bid for companionship.
-He’d already decided to pronounce himself cured, and maybe he’d join a reading group at the bookstore down the way.
+He’d faked alcoholism to join the group in a desperate bid for companionship.
+He’d already decided to pronounce himself cured.
+Maybe he’d join a reading group at the bookstore down the way.
 Still, he saw no harm in trying to earn brownie points on the way out.

 “Mr. Reaper, I think your addiction is a manifestation of your dislike with your current line of work.”

 “Oh?”
-Two pinpoints of blue fire burned deep within the shadows of Grim’s hood.
+Two pinpoints of blue fire burned deep within the shadows of Grim’s hood, illuminating the skull within.

 Maxwell cowered back into his chair.
-“I think, maybe so, sir.”
+“I think maybe so.
+Possibly. sir.”

 The Reaper tapped the side of his hood.
 “Perhaps you have a point.
 I have enjoyed the whimpering, cowering and pleading.
 They do wonders for one’s self esteem.
 But the hours are too long, and certainly never predictable.
 I do like Beelzebub, but the shadow wraiths from Standards and Practices can burn in the eternal fire!
 They think they’re special because they have non-corporeal bodies they can meld into any shape, and–”